samuraisafe logo SamuraiSafe Support

 As hardware has become faster, the cost of a brute-force attack on an encrypted safe has fallen.
 To counter this risk, SamuraiSafe now:

-• ensures your safe password is strong (by setting a minimum standard for safe passwords),
+• Ensures your safe password is strong (by setting a minimum standard for safe passwords),

 • can use a stronger algorithm to generate the encryption key: